ejpring/docker-centos-streams/centos7-streams42-run/README.md

 Clone or download the 'git' repository ['docker-centos-streams'](https://github.com/ejpring/docker-centos-streams).

-Before creating the image, change the parameters in its build script to match your environment, as indicated by the comments at the top of the script:
+Before creating the image, change the parameters in this configuration file to match your environment:

+    $HOME/git/docker-centos-streams/config/centos7.cfg

+Then, to create the image, execute this script:

     $HOME/git/docker-centos-streams/centos7-streams42-run/createDockerImage.sh

-To create the image, execute the script after customizing it.

 The image includes these accounts: